bortox/bortox.github.io/content/_index.en.md

 ### Photo :camera:

-The **personal section** contains a [collection of :camera:](https://bortox.it/galleria) photos taken by me.
+The **personal section** contains a <a target="_blank" href="https://bortox.it/galleria"> collection of 📷</a> photos taken by me.
 Photography has always interested me, and I've had several compact cameras since primary schools.

 ### Blog 💻